Mahi Mahi with Stewed Spiced Peaches

 Heat the 2 tablespoons vegetable oil in a large nonstick skillet over medium heat.
 When it is hot, add the fish filets and cook until golden brown on each side and cooked through so that it flakes when pressed.

 Spoon some Basmati rice into a shallow bowl.
 Place the cooked fish on top of it.
 Spoon some of the stewed spiced peaches beside the fish.
-Garnish with lime wedges and chopped cilantro if you have it.
+Garnish with lime wedges and chilled cilantro if you have it.